panda3d/panda3d-docs/programming/texturing/automatic-texture-coordinates.rst

 texture.

-For instance, the teapot.egg sample model that ships with Panda has no texture coordinates built in the model, so you cannot normally apply a texture to it.
+For instance, the teapot.egg sample model that ships with Panda has no texture coordinates built into the model, so you cannot normally apply a texture to it.
 But you can enable automatic generation of texture coordinates and then apply a
 texture: